GaniuKuku/Loan-Data-Cleaning/README.md

-# Data-Cleaning
+# Loan Data Cleaning
-Cleaning and Preprocessing of data
+Cleaning and Preprocessing of bank loan data